madphysicist/imprint/doc/tutorials/additional_topics_2.rst

 -------------

-Images that are generated for the document can be "logged" by copying them into the log directory, or if logging is disabled, into to the document output directory.
+Images that are generated for the document can be "logged" by copying them into the log directory, or if conventional logging is disabled, into to the document output directory.
 Image logging also applies to strings, LaTeX equations, and sometimes tables (all the common handlers implement it).
 For common handlers that just insert images or table data as-is into a document, this is not much of an advantage.
 However, when a figure handler generates a complex image or